 Eu Tong-sen (third from right, back row) and 10 of his 13 sons in the early 1930s including Eddie Eu

 Founded in 1897, Buick is the oldest auto brand in America and GM was formed in 1908 by Buick owner William Durant as a holding company to acquire other brands such as Oldsmobile and Cadillac.
 In terms of product positioning within the GM family, Buick is a premium brand below that of Cadillac but above that of the more mainstream Chevrolet.
 Vauxhall, which started making cars in the UK in 1903, was acquired by GM in 1925 and Bedford was established as a subsidiary of Vauxhall to make commercial vehicles such as lorries in 1930.
 Since HK follow the left-hand traffic system of the UK, it was natural for GM to introduce the British made Vauxhall and Bedford in the HK market.

 From the late 1940s through the 1950s, China International Motors operated out of 350 Hennessy Road in Wanchai while its offices were located at Room 703 of the Bank of East Asia Building in Central.
 (Eddie’s brother Eu Keng-loon was married to the daughter of Kan Tong-po, BEA’s founder) When the site was re-developed by Cheung Chun-hon and Lo Hoi-ming as the 24 story Cheong Ip Building in 1961, the firm moved to Caroline Mansions at 14 Yan Ping Road in Causeway Bay and a Kowloon branch was also established at Imperial Court at 79C Waterloo Road.
 By 1968, it also has a service station in Queen’s Road East in addition to the Causeway Bay location and its Kowloon showroom was located at Portland House in Ma Tau Wei Road.
-According to Eddie Eu’s obituary, he was also the sole agent for Toyota of Japan (before Crown Motors), Saab of Finland and Subaru of Japan (before Tan Chong Motors) in HK.
+According to Eddie Eu’s obituary, he was also the sole agent for Toyota of Japan (before Crown Motors), Saab of Sweden and Subaru of Japan (before Tan Chong Motors) in HK.